dorianquelle/dorianquelle.github.io/_posts/2023-11-06-How-To-Catch-Smart-Cheaters.md

 classes:
     - wide
     - dark-theme
-title: "Titled Tuesday Cheating - Part 2 - Fantastic Cheaters and Where to Find Them"
+title: "Titled Tuesday Cheating - Part 2"
 date: 2023-10-13
 categories: [blog]
 toc: true
 toc_label: "Table of Contents"
-excerpt: "Fantastic Cheaters and Where to Find Them.
-Using the Elo system to detect cheating in Titled Tuesday tournaments."
+excerpt: "Fantastic Cheaters and Where to Find Them"
 header:
   overlay_image: /assets/images/smartcheaters.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background